grafana/mimir/docs/sources/mimir/references/http-api/index.md

 instance but does not actually stop any part of the latter.

-After a `POST` to the `prepare-shutdown` endpoint returns, when the store-gateway process is stopped with `SIGINT` / `SIGTERM`, the ingester will be unregistered from the ring.
+After a `POST` to the `prepare-shutdown` endpoint returns, when the store-gateway process is stopped with `SIGINT` / `SIGTERM`, the store-gateway will be unregistered from the ring.

 A `GET` to the `prepare-shutdown` endpoint returns the status of this configuration, either `set` or `unset`.